ekholme/brain/content/FlexCreek Running Notes.md

 ## Link to Github Repo
 [FlexCreek Github Repo](https://github.com/ekholme/flexcreek)

+## 2025-02-07 Update

+So, I did a couple of things today.

+First, I defined a helper function to handle creating a database used for testing (`sqlite/utils.go`).

+Second, I scaffolded a `MuscleService` struct and interface.
+My thinking is that, like `MovementService` will have methods for adding movements to the database, `MuscleService` will define these methods for adding muscles.
+At first this seemed like a decent idea, but I think I might be adding a bit more complexity than I need to be adding.
+The more I think about it, I feel like a better approach might just be to define these as functions within the `sqlite` package, especially since the `MovementService` will need to access these functions, since muscles will be read/written by the `MovementService`.
 ## 2025-02-03 Update

 I wrote a pretty basic test for writing a movement to the sqlite database.
 I need to expand on the test cases, here, moving forward.